Stephanie Blythe: Career

 "Blythe ... steals the entire show. ...
 It’s unlikely that this supporting role has ever been sung with this caliber of gleaming operatic voice.
 She ... threw off the rapid-fire patter duet "There is beauty in the bellow of the blast" with blazing speed and crystal-clear diction.
 Blythe also displayed a great comedian’s timing making every punch line register.
 And, for a woman of such imposing physique, she showed herself a graceful and light-footed presence with her little victorious dance steps."

 In 2011, Blythe premiered the solo mezzo-soprano role in John Corigliano's One Sweet Morning at Avery Fisher Hall for the New York Philharmonic, a composition commemorating the tenth anniversary of the September 11th Attacks.

 On April 18, 2013, Blythe performed works made famous by Kate Smith on the PBS program Live from Lincoln Center - Celebration: Stephanie Blythe Meets Kate.

 In June 2014, Blythe premiered the starring role of Gertrude Stein in Twenty-Seven, a new opera by Ricky Ian Gordon (music) and Royce Vavrek (libretto), commissioned for her by the Opera Theatre of Saint Louis.

 Blythe has also performed roles with opera companies in Europe, including the Deutsche Oper Berlin, the Royal Opera, London and the Opéra National de Paris.
 Other companies she has sung with in the United States include Arizona Opera, Opera Boston, Pittsburgh Opera, and Tulsa Opera among others.

 In the 2010s, Blythe started performing male roles under the drag persona "Blythely Oratonio", "a dramatic tenor with a naughty sense of humor and a storied operatic career who secretly always wanted to be a rock singer", as which she appears with a fake beard.
 Her male range is that of a tenor, overlapping with the lower end of a her mezzo-soprano voice.
 She has performed pieces from various genres including opera, rock, and musical theatre.
 In September 2021, she debuted as Don José in Carmen at the Chicago Opera Theater, with Jamie Barton in the title role.
 In a San Diego Opera production in 2023, she performed as a baritone for the first time, singing the title role of Gianni in Puccini's one-act comic opera Gianni Schicchi.
-According to the San Diego Union Tribune, this was the first time any woman opera singer in the world has sung a baritone role in a professional production.